 So you finally think you’ve found the right one

 That is fantastic news!!
+I have too!!
+He’s in the photo below with me!!
 You feel like you can trust them with your wedding day photography, so BOOK them!
 Sometimes I have clients book me on the spot, or some might come back the next day after they’ve chatted that evening.
 Book as soon as your gut feeling tells you this is the right person, you don’t want to miss out because you’ve left it a month and now another couple has booked them for the same wedding date.

 Then let your photographer do what they do best, and you can relax in knowing you have a professional to take care of the one major item you will have after you wedding!
 Then sit back, breathe and have fun on your wedding day!!